Content Creation

 YouTube isn’t just a video platform.
 It’s also a search engine that people use to find the kinds of content they care about.
 So in order to be successful on YouTube, you have to optimize your videos for search so your audience can find them.

 Consider the words your audience would use to find your videos.
 These are called keywords.
-Use keywords in your titles and descriptions to help searchers find your stuff.
+Use keywords in your titles and video descriptions to help searchers find your stuff.
 For instance, notice how all of Oberlo’s video titles use carefully selected words that their audience might search for.

 How to start a youtube channel: optimized titles